Originally published: February 2025

 Just how much more are they willing to pay?

 So far, we've covered the proposed changes and their potential impacts.
-Now, let’s see how you can help your clients take a calm and considered approach to improving their EPC ratings.
+Now, let’s see how you can improve EPC ratings without investing huge lump sums.

 The first step to improving an EPC rating is to conduct a thorough assessment.
 A recent survey conducted by epIMS reveals that 95% of landlords are unaware of the EPC rating of their property.